armankhoshnevis/RCW_Proejct/docs/how-to-guides/hpcc.md

 - Activate the Python environment where Snakemake is installed.
 - Go to the workflow directory inside the cloned repository (`cd RCW_Proejct/workflow`).
 - To check what tasks will be executed (without actually running them), use the following command: `snakemake --dryrun --cores <n> --workflow-profile slurm`
-- To submit the workflow to the SLURM job scheduler, use the following command: `snakemake --cores <n> --workflow-profile slurm`
+- To submit the workflow to the SLURM job scheduler, use the following command: `snakemake --cores <n> --workflow-profile slurm`.
-- To allow Snakemake to run multiple jobs in parallel, use the --jobs option: `snakemake --profile slurm --jobs <n>`.
-Replace `<n>` with the maximum number of jobs you want to submit.
+    - Note: Here, `--cores <n>` allows Snakemake to manage up to `<n>` simultaneous processes locally (e.g., generating outputs, managing job submissions).
+    - Note: The maximum number of SLURM jobs Snakemake will submit to the cluster simultaneously is specified in the `config.yaml` file (as referred a bit down below).

 ## Guides/Notes on the workflow logic
 - All MATLAB functions and scripts required for the workflow are located in the `/src/PSO` directory.